wtsi-hgi/consul-lock/README.md

 ## About
 - CLI & Python interface:
     - Acquire and release a lock.
+    - Execute shell whilst holding a lock (releasing on exit).
     - Set TTL of the session that acquires a lock.
     - Blocking and non-blocking locking.
     - Lock acquire timeouts.